PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod4/DP 1 One Dimentional.md

 ### Solution approach
     As per the problem description either we can take 1 step or 2, so based on that if we start thinking about breaking into subproblems, it would be like below ways to climb n stair = ways to climb n-1 stair + ways to climb n-2 stair
-> Note : Steps to reach step 0 will always be 1
+> Note : Ways to reach step 0 will always be 1

 ![Stair case](https://github.com/rajpiyush220/GrowTogetherWithDSA/blob/2bb2661de9c683150e729ef483090d548ef9fabf/Notes/images/Stair_Case_DP1.png?raw=true)

 ### Solution